IBM-Bluemix-Docs/ComposeForRabbitMQ/dashboard-overview.md

 ### HTTPS

-The **HTTPS** connection string can be used by some client libraries and contains all the information needed for other libraries to connect.
+The **HTTPS** connection string can be used by some client libraries and contains all the information that is needed for other libraries to connect.
 You can find out how to use the connection string to connect in [Connecting an external application](./connecting-external.html).

-All Compose RabbitMQ deployments only accept `amqps://` TLS secured connections which are backed up with a self-signed certificate on the server.
+All Compose RabbitMQ deployments only accept `amqps://` TLS secured connections, which are backed up with a self-signed certificate on the server.

 ### Admin

-The link on the **Admin** tab will open the _RabbitMQ Managment_ page.
-The login information is in the **HTTPS** connection string following the 'amqps://' and before the '@'.
+Click the link on the **Admin** tab to open the _RabbitMQ Management_ page.
+The login information is in the **HTTPS** connection string following `amqps://` and before the `@`.

 ## Instance Administration API